SAP/ui5-tooling/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: Request a new feature to be added to the UI5 Tooling
+about: Request a new feature to be added to UI5 Tooling
 title: ''
 labels: enhancement
 assignees: ''